 Development of a gas smart meter systemTokyo Gas is developing gas smart meter systems comprising U-Bus equipped Ultrasonic Meters, wide-area wireless networks, U-Bus Air networks, and center systems.

 Eight other companies collaborated with Tokyo Gas to evaluate technical specifications, creating industry standards within Japan.
-Work is also being done to standardize internationally through measures such as proposing IEEE802.15.4g/e as a communications specification for U-Bus Air and incorporating this proposal in a planning document (in April 2012).
+Work is also being done to standardize internationally through measures such as proposing IEEE802.15.4-2015 as a communications specification for U-Bus Air and incorporating this proposal in a planning document.

 〔Gas smart meter systems contiguration image〕